b2io/handbook/day-to-day.md

 Self-improvement is important, especially to help achieve personal goals for growth in our industry.
 Sometimes, we'll be on a project that doesn't directly nurture those goals.
 If you have urgent concerns about your current project, please let a teammate know so that we can work to [shift you to a new project](./project-placement.md).

-That said, often our projects allow for enough flexibility to carve out time to pursue our other goals.
-This is where Professional Development time comes in!

-If you're interested in pursuing professional development, please make a copy of [this document](https://docs.google.com/document/d/1ZBVmHEL0nc6lzJRV2Q9AcM90Euq3q1YYsmkZDGWYHGA/edit), and fill it out to review with a supervisor.

-There is also a [`#professional-development`](https://b2io.slack.com/archives/C018LDLHC5A) Slack channel for general discussion.

-Please keep in mind that our Professional Development process is open to improvement, so please start a conversation if you have something that you're hoping to pursue that doesn't seem to fit with the current process.
-We'll work with you to find a solution that works for everyone.

-Sharing is caring ❤️ We encourage you to talk to others about your Professional Development.
-Your personal growth could be opportunities for more of the team to grow as well.
-Please share what you're working on in Slack or in our weekly meetings so that other team members might be inspired to join in your journey.
-Collaboration is one of our greatest strengths at Base Two.

-We occasionally have [lightning talks](./glossary.md#lightning-talks) over lunch on Fridays.
-This is a great way to share some of the things you've learned.
-Organizing and presenting knowledge is often a helpful way to reinforce the knowledge as well.

 ## Making Purchases

 There are two ways to acquire items for Base Two: use the company card via the "Purchasing Agent" or expense a purchase you have made personally.